 What is Fiedler’s Contingency Theory of Leadership?

-Fiedler’s contingency leadership is a leadership theory or style that states that leaders’ effectiveness is determined by their ability to match their leadership styles with the demand of the situation.
+Fiedler’s contingency leadership is a leadership theory or style that states that leaders’ effectiveness is determined by their ability to match their leadership styles with the demands of the situation.
 It says there is no universally accepted leadership style rather best leadership style is contingent on the case, problem, or situation.

 In 1967, Fred Edward Fiedler, a renowned researcher of organizational psychology, developed a leadership theory in his book, A Theory of Leadership Effectiveness.
 This theory is also called Fiedler’s contingency model of leadership, Fiedler’s contingency theory, Fiedler’s leadership theory, Fiedler’s leadership style, Fiedler’s situational leadership, etc.